Sreyas-sk/Muzic_Manager/README.md

                         To download a specific list of songs -L LINK, --link LINK  Pass the link to download individual song -O NAME, --name NAME  Give name to file or else name from URL will be used.
+  --over-ride           Used to download all songs again --destination DESTINATION
+                        To download songs to new location --over-ride-format {m4a,mp3,opus,FLAC}
+                        This format will be used to download all songs
 ```

 By Default the script checks all the following files and tries to download all the songs which are not downloaded.